bobinush/2DV515/README.md

 4. Browse to http://localhost:5000/swagger

 ### Info
-D is imported on startup.
+Data is imported on startup.

 #### A1
 Data: `ratings.csv` & `users.csv`